Monte Carlo Rally Length.

 Each match begins as a 50-50 battle.
 All match winners won a combined 939 points, while all match losers totaled 798 points, representing a 54% vs a 46% advantage.
 Those numbers are very slim!!!
 You only have to find four points extra out of every hundred.
 Where are those points sourced?
 Obviously, much more in “First Strike” points than “Extended Rallies.”

 3. Win The Right Battle

 Only one match winner out of 11 lost more points than he won in single digit rallies.
 It was Fabio Fognini.
-There were three match winners that didn’t win the double digit rallies (Struff, Sonego and Coric).
-The takeaway here is that winning matches is more centred around dominating the single digit rallies than the long ones.
+There were three match-winners that didn’t win the double digit rallies (Struff, Sonego, and Coric).
+The takeaway here is that winning matches is more centered around dominating the single digit rallies than the long ones.

 4. A Bigger Advantage In Single Digit Rallies

 Match winners won 819 points in single digit rallies and lost 694, representing a sizeable 125 point advantage.
 In double digit rallies, match winners won 120 points and lost 104, representing a slim 16 point advantage.
 Do you want to organize your practice court focused on chasing a 16 point advantage, or a 125 point advantage?